-- Increasing the efficiency with which resources are used to produce and deliver services at specified levels of quality and timeliness by undertaking two concrete pours per day. - Decreased the use of external service providers. - Demonstrating constructive leadership and teamwork in embracing a constructive culture (refer attached cultural data). - Commitment to using data, information and knowledge to better inform decision-making and to assess and improve work methods practices, quality and productivity.
+- Increasing the efficiency with which resources are used to produce and deliver services at specified levels of quality and timeliness by undertaking seven concrete pours per week therefore increasing productivity. - Decreased the use of two external service providers. - Demonstrating constructive leadership and teamwork in embracing a constructive culture (refer attached cultural data). - Commitment to using data, information and knowledge to better inform decision-making and to assess and improve work methods practices, quality and productivity by recording in linear metres.

-The Parties will within six months from the signing of this LAWA develop a minimum of two performance measures and indicators to assist in the annual assessment of continual improvement and changes to their work methods, practices, quality and productivity for the duration of the LAWA.
-These performance measures and indicators may include (but not be limited to) the following:
+The Parties have developed a minimum of two performance measures and indicators to assist in the annual assessment of continual improvement and changes to their work methods, practices, quality and productivity for the duration of the LAWA.